idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 - Description of how to set up fast reactor cross section generation workflow in Griffin, found in [#sec:xsgen_input_description]
 - Description of how to set up fast reactor full-core eigenvalue calculation in Griffin, found in [#sec:fullcorecalc_input_description]

-Some familairity with setting up a basic Griffin input file is assumed.
+Some familiarity with setting up a basic Griffin input file is assumed.

 ## Overview of Cross Section Generation Methodology id=sec:xsgen_overview